Impact Of Globalization On Human Resource Management

 Globalization has also resulted in formation of organization culture and operating it in accordance with environmental situations.

 There are several approaches in this context which support the evolution of human resource management which are traditional approach and skilled based approach (Misra, 2009).
-As per traditional approach that concentrate on all levels of strategic human resource management are selection, recruitment, training and development along with appraisal for evaluation of performance.
+As per traditional approach that concentrate on all levels of strategic human resource management are selection, recruitment, training and development of HRM along with appraisal for evaluation of performance.
 The traditional approach covers models such as industrial and salaried model.
 In industrial model which is appropriate for blue-collared factory employees, have controlled working atmosphere that is defined in terms of stiff job definitions and office regulations.
 It also entails certain disciplinary actions if workers deviate from policies and processes of organization (Reddy, 2005).
 Such a traditional approach seems to be useless at time when company is moving towards globalization and making expansion of its business.
 Also, this approach implies strict working environment that result in loss of employees in longer run and hamper the business objectives of that company.

 Another model is salaried model of human resource management traditional approach which is suitable for white collar jobs that have less stiff stipulations regarding employment and briefly provide job descriptions (Reed, 2001).
 But in this also there are rigid and defined job responsibilities for top-level managers believed as capable for taking major decisions.
 This approach was suitable for work force as per global situations however were tough work conditions for managers.
 This model increases the responsibilities of top-level managers and they have to think strategically also for performing global operations.